OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Voila, the crackme can be easily solved aided by static analysis and a debugger.
 There are plethora of features implemented in lldb, including changing the value of the registers, changing values in the process memory and even [automating tasks using Python scripts](https://lldb.llvm.org/use/python.html "lldb - Python Scripting").

-Officially Apple recommends use of `lldb` for debugging purposes, but `gdb` can also be used on iOS.
-The techniques discussed above is applicable while debugging using `gdb` as well, provided the `lldb` specific commands are changed to `gdb` commands.
+Officially Apple recommends use of lldb for debugging purposes, but gdb can be also used on iOS.
+The techniques discussed above are applicable while debugging using gdb as well, provided the lldb specific commands are [changed to gdb commands](https://lldb.llvm.org/use/map.html "GDB to LLDB command map").

 #### Tracing